mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ```math
   \mathbf x_a^{(\nu)} = \mathbf x_a^{(\nu-1)} + \mathbf \Delta \mathbf x_a^{(\nu-1)}.
 ```
-It is important to note that only the voltage angles related to PV and PQ buses are updated, while the vector of bus voltage angles of all buses is stored:
+It is important to note that only the voltage angles related to demand and generator buses are updated, while the vector of bus voltage angles of all buses is stored:
 ```@repl PowerFlowSolution
 𝛉 = result.bus.voltage.angle
 ```